Top 10 Performance Tuning Techniques for Amazon Redshift

 Amazon Redshift best practices suggest the use of the COPY command to perform data loads.
 This API operation uses all compute nodes in the cluster to load data in parallel, from sources such as Amazon S3, Amazon DynamoDB, Amazon EMR HDFS file systems, or any SSH connection.

 When performing data loads, you should compress the files to be loaded whenever possible; Amazon Redshift supports both GZIP and LZO compression.
 It is more efficient to load a large number of small files than one large one, and the ideal file count is a multiple of the slice count.
 The number of slices per node depends on the node size of the cluster.
-For example, each DS1.XL compute node has two slices, and each DS1.8XL compute node has 16 slices.
-By ensuring you have an even number of files per slices, you can know that COPY execution will evenly use cluster resources and complete as quickly as possible.
+By ensuring you have an equal number of files per slice, you can know that COPY execution will evenly use cluster resources and complete as quickly as possible.

 An anti-pattern is to insert data directly into Amazon Redshift, with single record inserts or the use of a multi-value INSERT statement, which allows up to 16 MB of data to be inserted at one time.
 These are leader node–based operations, and can create significant performance bottlenecks by maxing out the leader node network as data is distributed by the leader to the compute nodes.

 Issue #10 – Inefficient use of Temporary Tables

 Amazon Redshift provides temporary tables, which are like normal tables except that they are only visible within a single session.
 When the user disconnects the session, the tables are automatically deleted.
-Temporary tables can be created using the CREATE TEMPORARY TABLE syntax, or by issuing a query SELECT … INTO #TEMP_TABLE.
-The CREATE TABLE statement gives you complete control over the definition of the temporary table, while the SELECT … INTO and C(T)TAS commands use the input data to determine column names, sizes and data types, and uses default storage properties.
+Temporary tables can be created using the CREATE TEMPORARY TABLE syntax, or by issuing a SELECT … INTO #TEMP_TABLE query.
+The CREATE TABLE statement gives you complete control over the definition of the temporary table, while the SELECT … INTO and C(T)TAS commands use the input data to determine column names, sizes and data types, and use default storage properties.

 These default storage properties may cause issues if not carefully considered.
 Amazon Redshift’s default table structure is to use EVEN distribution with no column encoding.
-This is a sub-optimal data structure for many types of queries, and if you are using select/into syntax you cannot set the column encoding or distribution and sort keys.
+This is a sub-optimal data structure for many types of queries, and if you are using the SELECT…INTO syntax you cannot set the column encoding or distribution and sort keys.
 If you use the CREATE TABLE AS (CTAS) syntax, you can specify a distribution style and sort keys, and Redshift will automatically apply LZO encoding for everything other than sort keys, booleans, reals and doubles.
 If you consider this automatic encoding sub-optimal, and require further control, use the CREATE TABLE syntax rather than CTAS.

-If you are creating temporary tables, it is highly recommended that you convert all select/into syntax to use the CREATE statement.
-This ensures that your temporary tables have column encoding and are distributed in a fashion that is sympathetic the other entities that are part of the workflow.
+If you are creating temporary tables, it is highly recommended that you convert all SELECT…INTO syntax to use the CREATE statement.
+This ensures that your temporary tables have column encodings and are distributed in a fashion that is sympathetic to the other entities that are part of the workflow.
 To perform a conversion of a statement which uses: